near/docs/docs/1.concepts/web3/near.md

-A few notes on failure modes - since smart contracts run on a decentralized environment, which means they are executed on multiple machines and there is no single point of failure, they won’t fail because of environmental issues (e.g. because a machine suddenly lost power or network connectivity).
+A few notes on failure modes - since smart contracts run on a decentralized environment, which means they are executed on multiple machines and there is no single point of failure, they won’t fail because of environment issues (e.g. because a machine suddenly lost power or network connectivity).
 The only possible failures come from the code itself, so they can be predicted and proper failover code added.

 In general, cross-contract call graphs can be quite complex (one contract may call multiple contracts and even perform some conditional calls selection).
 The only limiting factor is the amount of gas attached, and there is a hard cap defined by the network of how many gas transactions may have (this is necessary to prevent any kind of DoS attacks on the Network and keep contracts complexity within reasonable bounds).